ColoradoSchoolOfMines/wii-track/docs/design.rst

 picture, but ideally, we would trigger this picture when the package is put on the scale.

 ..
-TODO: Jack: fill in details of this here
+TODO: Jack: fill in details in the following paragraph

 The WiiFit board was connected over Bluetooth to one of our computers.
 We would have liked to make the Raspberry Pi communicate directly with the WiiFit board,